Is there an officiant on site?

 Do we get pictures?

-You can add photography to any package at discounted pricing.
-Please see individual packages for pricing.
-Photography is based on our in-house photographers availability.
-Feel free to contact him directly with any questions you may have regarding his availability.
+You can add photography to any package at discounted pricing from one of our recommended photographers.
+Feel free to contact the photographer of your choosing directly with any questions you may have regarding availability.
 You are also welcome to bring your own photographer.

 How many guests can we have?